leeppolis/bookmarks/README.md

 # Bookmarks

 This is my first ReactJS adventure.
-In two nights, I've been able to completely rewrite the frontend of my personal bookmarks website, you can see it live at https://bks.simonelippolis.com
+In two nights, I've been able to completely rewrite the frontend of my personal bookmarks website, you can see it live at https://bks.simonelippolis.com (some feature is still broken, some other will be added in the future).

 The backend that powers the site is base on my PHP Boilerplate, you can have a look at it here: https://github.com/leeppolis/php-boilerplate